 This is an incredibly easy method for canning apple butter in a slow cooker or crock pot.
 Slow cook the apples overnight and your kitchen will smell heavenly in the morning.

 Home canned apple butter slathered on lightly toasted and buttered fresh bread.
 Add a cup of tea or decaf coffee.
 A favorite bedtime snack for me!

 After cooking in the slow cooker you will need to process in a boiling water canner.

 You will need enough apples to fill your crock pot.
 About 6 pounds.
 I make this in my large 6 quart slow cooker.
 Adjust the amount of apples and sugar to the size of your cooker.

-Peel, core and slice your apples.
-This is where the apple, peeler, corer, slicer comes in handy.
+For canning apple butter the apple, peeler, corer, slicer comes in handy.
 It will cut your time in half. (for a video review click here)

 If you do not have one of these, just prepare your apples the old-fashioned way, with a knife.
 If you do this with a knife, chop your apples up small.